 My original interest in the Department of State came from a study abroad program that I did when I was in high school.
 I went to South Korea and lived there for a year and studied language, but during that time I was exposed to the Department of State.
 I had the chance to meet with many of the different Foreign Service officers in Seoul and learned a lot more about the different programs and initiatives.
 During my sophomore year of college, I just happened to stumble across the application for FAIT Fellowship when I was working in my school’s career development office.

 What advice do you have for students thinking about applying?

 First and foremost, I’d say start early.
 The Washington Center reached out many times during the application and they were very helpful in answering any sorts of questions.
 In addition to that, the Department of State is fairly clear about the different traits that they’re looking for.
-I really tried to tailor [my application] to the 12 precepts of what makes a good Foreign Service Specialist and related my experiences to demonstrate those traits.
+I really tried to tailor [my application] to the Foreign Service Dimensions and related my experiences to demonstrate those traits.
 Also, I think that finding a good mentor — somebody to read over your application to give you an outside perspective — is super beneficial.

 Where was your internship abroad and can you share your most memorable experience during that internship?